 This is an interesting question, and something that I think about a lot.
 I have no regrets marrying a woman from Japan.
 As a matter of fact, it’s been pretty great.

-That being said, if our marriage were to fall apart and we ended up getting divorced, I don’t think I would have any desire to get married again.
+That being said, there are many pros and cons of marrying a Japanese woman.
+There are so many cons, in fact, that if our marriage were to fall apart and we ended up getting divorced, I don’t think I would have any desire to get married again.
 I just don’t think marriage is well-suited for my personality type, that’s all.

-But if I had to get married, chances are pretty good that I’d be over on eHarmony trying to meet Japanese women again.
+But if I had to get married, chances are pretty good that I’d be over on eHarmony trying to meet Japanese women (all over again).
 I like the culture – especially how they put such a high emphasis on respect and honor for others.
 You’re not going to get that kind of respect and honor anywhere else.

 DougMy name is Doug, and I'm an ordinary white guy living in the US.
 10 years ago I married a Japanese woman that I met online, and it's been an adventure to say the least!
 I started AsiaGraphix.com as a way to share all the lessons I've learned about dating (and ultimately marrying) an Asian woman.

 Subscribe to my mailing list and I’ll send you a checklist of 15 ultra-clever ways to get her to notice you.

 How to tell if a Japanese woman likes you (without losing your sanity)

 Knowing how to tell if a Japanese woman likes you or not is complicated.
 I know this because I am…